DWLRAVMS September 11, 2018 Meeting Minutes

 Following an open discussion Commander Martinez made a motion to allocate $200.00 from the treasury to support this project with needed materials such as posters and supplies to ensure a successful campaign.
 A second was made by Guy Sumrall.
 A unanimous vote was heard from all.

 A second presentation was made by member Neal Zislin explaining the Turning Points program for veterans in need of assistance in Manatee County.
-This program provides employment assistance, computer skills to enhance job training, food stamp assistance, medical/dental and vision clinic support, emergency assistance for subscriptions, food and short-term housing and many other services.
+This program provides employment assistance, computer skills to enhance job training, food stamp assistance, medical/dental and vision clinic support, emergency assistance for prescriptions, food and short-term housing and many other services.
 Following an open discussion, it was suggested a member of the organization appear at one of the meetings as a speaker after the first of the year.

 Commander Martinez mentioned to opportunity for the community to receive a Flag Pole from the Homeowner’s Association.
 Details are still being worked out and future announcements will be forthcoming.

-Commander Martinez mentioned that according to the bylaws, two of the board positions turn over each year.
+Commander Martinez mentioned that, according to the bylaws, two of the board positions turn over each year.
 In January the positions of Vice Commander and Treasurer will be elected.
 If anyone is interested in either position, please submit your name/nomination to Secretary Pat Sefton no later than Friday December 7th.
 Candidates will be voted on at the December meeting which will become effective the first of the year.

 In his closing remarks, Commander Martinez read a short paragraph encouraging each of us to remember those affected by the September 11th attacks in New York and Washington.